tiry/nuxeo-compoundform-sample/README.md

  - contains an ajaxRendered subLayout
  - use a valueChangedListener to pre-fill the subLayout depending on the value selected for the 'key' field

+# Status

+This is a work in progress.

+For now, to make debugging simpler, the project includes an extract of a studio project that define the doctype, schemas and layouts.

+The goal is to define the template widget and then to reintegrate it inside Nuxeo Studio : removing most of the config from this bundle.

+Ideally, this bundle should only hold the Seam Beans.

 # Open Questions

 ## valueChangeListener